Affiliate members

 He is currently interested in the History of Science and its relations with Technology and Society.
 He is currently working on the introduction of quantum mechanics in Spain, the metallurgy of the high charcoal blast-furnaces in the 18th and 19th centuries and the study of the fight against the phylloxera plague in Catalonia.

-Antoni Malet, Professor of History of Science at the Universitat Pompeu Fabra Antoni Malet until his retirement in 2020, majored in Mathematics (Universitat de Barcelona) and got a doctorate in History at Princeton University.
-He has been research fellow or visiting professor at the universities of Princeton, California (San Diego), Toronto, París VII, the Max Planck Institute for the History of Science (Berlin),and the Institute of Advanced Studies (Paris).
-Editorial Board member of Annals of Science and Historia Mathematica, where he served as Book Review Editor (2006-2011), he is Fellow of the Académie Internationale d'Histoire des Sciences, and currently the President of the European Society for the History of Science (2016-2018).
-His research focuses mainly on 16th- and 17th-century mathematics and optics, optical and mathematical instruments, and the early modern philosophy of mathematics.
-He has also worked on the politics and institutions of science in Francoist Spain and their legacy.
-He is currently working on the sociological understanding of conceptual change in early modern mathematics.
+Antoni Malet, Professor of the History of Science at Pompeu Fabra University until 2020, graduated in Mathematics (University of Barcelona) and obtained his PhD in History from Princeton University (1989).
+He has been a researcher or visiting professor at the universities of California (San Diego), Cornell, Toronto, Princeton, Paris VII, the Max Planck Institute for the History of Science in Berlin (Marie Curie Senior Fellow, 2013-2015), and a Fellow at the Institute of Advanced Studies, Paris (2017/18 academic year).
+He is a member of the Editorial Board of Annals of Science and Historia Mathematica, where he was book review editor (2006-2011) and currently serves as Editor-in-Chief (since 2022).
+He is a member of the International Academy of the History of Science, elected Vice-President in 2023.
+In various roles, he served as President of the European Society for the History of Science between 2014 and 2020.
+His research primarily focuses on mathematics and optics in the 16th and 17th centuries, optical and mathematical instruments, and the philosophy of mathematics in the classical period.
+He has also worked on the politics and institutions of science in Francoist Spain and its legacy.
+Currently, he is working on the sociological understanding of conceptual change in mathematics in the 16th and 17th centuries.